 Brynmor grinned at Iolyn, letting out a short laugh.
 “Well, Lady Rhian played for a whole thirty minutes this time before quitting.
 That must be a new record.”
 He teased, earning a laugh from Iolyn.
 I wiggled out of my place behind the statue, drawing their attention and Brynmor flashed me a smirk when he caught sight of me.
 “Looks like you won yet again, Lady Carys.”

 “What in the…” Iolyn stared, lifting his own head from the protective shield of his arms.
 His expression slowly shifted from a wide-eyed surprise to a brow-furrowing worry as he looked at the wreckage.
-Father had a temper, yes, but never in my life had I expected to see him be so destructive.
+Father had a temper, but never in my life had I expected to see him be so destructive.
 Brynmor frowned deeply, looking from the destroyed window to Iolyn.
 “I will get that cleaned up.”
 He murmured as he hurried off in search of the needed supplies.

 “How dare they accuse me!
 On what basis can they even possibly hope to convince anyone else that I did this?”
 He bellowed and we headed inside to find Mother lingering outside the study door looking remarkably unfazed.
-I could not recollect a time where she seemed rattled by anything, and I hoped that one day I could share in her steadfast calm.
+I could not recollect a time when she seemed rattled by anything, and I hoped that one day I could share her steadfast calm.

 “What happened?
 Why is Father shouting?”
 I asked, trying to move past mother to enter the study, determined to find the answers one way or another.
-Her sudden grip on my shoulder was stronger than one would expect from a woman as slender as she, and my passage towards the study was brought to a halt as she gently pulled me back.
+Her sudden grip on my shoulder was stronger than one would expect from a woman as slender as she, and my passage toward the study was brought to a halt as she gently pulled me back.

 “Carys.”
 She stated with a slightly firmer edge in her tone.
 “Go with Iolyn to the kitchens and let me talk to Father once he calms down.
-I’m sure it is nothing to worry about, sweetheart.
+I’m sure it is nothing to worry about.
 You know how your father gets.”
 She said smoothly, turning me with the hand still firmly gripping my shoulder and propelling me forward.

 I huffed softly, turning back to give Mother an annoyed look over my shoulder as Iolyn pulled me away from the study and down the wide hallway towards the stairs that would lead down to the kitchen.
-I pulled free once Mother was out of earshot, looking upwards to my brother with a frown.
+I pulled free once Mother was out of earshot, looking upwards at my brother with a frown.
 “I don’t want anything to eat.
 I just want to go to my room.”